-Interrupt enable flags are mapped to the RAM address area FB8H-FBFH, and can be read, written, or tested directly by 1-bit instructions (BITS and BITR).
+Interrupt enable flags can be read, written, or tested directly by 1-bit instructions (BITS and BITR) or 4-bit instructions.
 IEx flags can be addressed directly at their specific RAM addresses, despite the current value of the enable memory bank (EMB) flag.